 A designated "mechanical room" is typically used to house the boiler (water heater), pump(s), manifold, valves, and controllers that form the complete hydronic snow melting system.
 Homeowners need to be aware of this as they consider their radiant heating options.
 And although the installation costs of a hydronic snow melting system can be considerably more than that of an electric radiant heat system, the operating costs can be lower.
 A hydronic radiant heat system's boiler / water heater can be found that uses the most economical souce for your area.
 Boilers can use propane, natural gas, oil, electricity, etc. For this reason large hydronic radiant heat systems may operate at a slightly lower cost than large electric snow melting systems.

 Warmzone snow melting systems can be designed to heat specific shapes and areas.
-You can install radiant heat to warm entire driveways or just heat two 24-inch tire tracks.
-Some customers choose to heat an 8-foot strip in the middle droveway or just 2-feet in the center of a sidewalk.
+You can install radiant heat to warm entire driveways or just heat two 24-inch wide tire tracks.
+Some customers choose to heat an 8-foot strip in the middle driveway, or a 2-foot wide path in the center of a sidewalk.

 The custom options are virtually unlimited, and we are happy to work with you to find the best, most affordable and efficient solution.
-Contact a Warmzone representative and discuss your snow melting needs, space requirements and budget.
+Contact a Warmzone representative and discuss your snow melting needs, space requirements, and budget.
 You'll find our customer service is second to none, and you won't have to deal with high-pressure sales people.
 We've become a trusted leader in radiant heat solutions, so whether you're looking to install a system immediately, or just considering the options, the experts at Warmzone can help you make the best, most informed decision for your home or business.
-Call us today at 888.488.9276.

 For more details, call a radiant heat expert today at 888-488-9276.